Copyright Space Coast Vettes®

 Traveling Cell Phone List

-Use of the 2014 Corvette pictures, logos, and artwork were discussed at the September meeting.
-Since that meeting, we have been informed that members CAN use PHOTOS of their own PERSONAL 2014 Corvette on their personal web sites, club web sites, and social media.
-For example, if your club hosts an activity and someone has their own personal 2014 Corvette at the club activity, a photograph of the car can be used on your club web site, your personal web site or social media.
+Use of the C7 Stingray Corvette pictures, logos, and artwork was discussed at one of our meetings.
+Since that meeting, we have been informed that members CAN use photos of their own PERSONAL C7 Corvette on their personal web sites, club web sites, and social media.
+For example, if your club hosts an activity and someone has their own personal C7 Corvette at the club activity, a photograph of the car can be used on your club web site, your personal web site or social media.
 To avoid possible confusion, I would recommend that you state that the photo was used with permission from the owner.
-We are not allowed to use the imaging of a 2014 model, or logos, that may be available through various media outlets, in conjunction with any NCCC club logos, club merchandise, club literature, club stationary, etc. Thank you for your assistance in this matter.
+We are not allowed to use the imaging of a C7 model, or logos, that may be available through various media outlets, in conjunction with any NCCC club logos, club merchandise, club literature, club stationary, etc. Thank you for your assistance in this matter.

 For Sale or Trade